Signs Of Overtraining for Runners

 If you are feeling like it’s taking an unusual amount of time to get your legs going and/ or your legs are feeling heavy then it could be a sign that you are over-doing it.
 Ask yourself: Am I eating the right foods?
 Am I getting enough glycogen and resting enough between sessions?
 Regular exercise can make significant demands on your energy systems, which are needed to repair muscles and help with recovery.
 If you aren’t supporting this process nutritionally then you are leaving yourself susceptible to colds and feelings of exhaustion.
 I have lost count of the number of times where I have done a particularly tough training session and then picked up a cold within a day or so.
 It’s because I wasn’t supporting my training nutritionally and therefore my immune system wasn’t functioning at 100%.

-Feeling like this can be a good indicator that you are overtraining and perhaps need to take a couple of days off running and give yourself and your legs some time to freshen up.
+Feeling like this is one of the classic signs of overtraining and perhaps an indicator that you need to take a couple of days off running and give yourself and your legs some time to freshen up.

 Feeling Unusually Down in the Dumps